-The United Methodist Children’s Fund for Christian Mission

 The United Methodist Children’s Fund for Christian Mission helps children learn about, and make contributions to, a select group of mission projects.
 Each year, four projects are identified for their value in helping children understand what it means to “be in mission.”
 Educational materials on these projects are developed for use in local United Methodist Churches to teach children about the projects and raise funds for the identified projects.

-We are currently accepting applications for the 2016 award.
+We are currently accepting applications for the 2018 award.
 There will be four projects selected - two projects from outside of the United States and two from within the United States.
-In the past the fund raised $8,000-$15,000 per project.
+In the past, the fund raised $8,000-$15,000 per project.
 The project must be an existing program for children under 12 years of age.

-Send your completed form and accompanying information by SEPTEMBER 1, 2015 to: Rev. LeKisha Reed, Executive Secretary, Networks and Constituencies, General Board of Global Ministries, 475 Riverside Drive, Suite 329, New York, NY 10115, firstname.lastname@example.org
+Send your completed form and accompanying information by March 16, 2018 to: Rev. LeKisha Reed, executive secretary, Networks and Constituencies, General Board of Global Ministries 458 Ponce de Leon Avenue NE, Atlanta, GA 30350, firstname.lastname@example.org

 United Methodist Children’s Fund Recipients

 (Above) 2016 recipient - Raise the Roof Academy in Bwassandeku, Uganda